PromptAI/promptdialog/docs/advance_control/use_llms.md

 > Please contact us: info@promptai.us .
 We could purchase more with the same price offered by OpenAI.

 ### 4. Do I need to retrain after turning off the LLMs mode?
 > Yes.
-After enabled or disabled LLMs, debug/run/re-publish your project is required.
+After enabling or disabling LLMs, debug/run/re-publish your project is required.

 ### 5. What's a token?
 > You can think of tokens as pieces of words used for natural language processing.
 For English text, 1 token is approximately 4 characters or 0.75 words.
 As a point of reference, the collected works of Shakespeare are about 900,000 words or 1.2M tokens.